hpfem/hermes/doc/src/hermes2d/tutorial-2/complex-adapt.rst

     -\Delta A + j \omega \gamma \mu A = \mu J_{ext}

-in a two-dimensional cross-section containing a conductor and an iron object as shown in the following schematic picture:
+in a two-dimensional cross-section containing a conductor and an iron object.
+Note: in 2D this is a scalar problem.
+A scheme is shown in the following picture:

 .. image:: 13/domain.png
    :align: center